che-incubator/che-code/README.md

 3. `export DOCKER_BUILDKIT=1`
 4. `docker build -f build/dockerfiles/assembly.Dockerfile -t che-code .`

+## Developing with Eclipse Che

+This project includes [Devfile](devfile.yaml) that simplifies developing Che-Code in Eclipse Che.
+To test your changes in Eclipse Che run the following VS Code Tasks:
+1. `prepare` to download all the required dependencies
+2. `bulid` to pre-build and start the watch mode
+3. `run` to run the VS Code server
+4. Follow the suggested URL to test your changes.

 ## Updates and branches

 This repository has a main branch being rebased on the main remote branch of `Code-OSS`.